|

 shrink in size as the screen is moved towards the lens, and it shows why

-an image is upside-down.
+a real image upon a screen is upside-down.

 Fig. 3